 - Add the onions and cover.
 Cook over a low heat until tender and translucent, about 10 minutes.

-- Stir in salt and sugar, raise heat to moderately high and let the onions brown, stirring frequently until they are a dark walnut color, 25 to 30 minutes.
+- Stir in salt and sugar, raise heat to moderately high and let the onions brown, stirring frequently until they are a golden walnut color, 35 to 40 minutes.

-- Cover loosely and simmer very slowly 1 1/2 hours, adding a little water if the liquid reduces too much.
+- Cover loosely and simmer very slowly 1 1/2 hours, adding a little more broth if the liquid reduces too much.

 - To finish the soup, brush both sides of the bread slices with olive oil, then rub the cut side of a clove of garlic over both sides.
 Toast under a broiler, flipping until both sides are golden brown.